 Despite being an increasingly popular form of debt resolution, few people understand how to file a consumer proposal.

 As the process is governed by the Bankruptcy and Insolvency Act, there are certain criteria which must be met.

 However, you won’t need to worry too much about formulating your proposal in accordance with the relevant regulations.

-All bankruptcies and consumer proposals in Airdrie must be handled by a licensed insolvency trustee (LIT).
+All bankruptcies and consumer proposals must be handled by a licensed insolvency trustee (LIT).

 This means a regulated professional will oversee the process from start to finish and ensure it meets the relevant legislative requirements.